nikospara/realworld-v2/DesignDecisions.md

 	With this approach we achieve separation of concerns (the user on behalf of which a method is run and the user actually calling the method).
-6. The architecture package keeps a reference implementation of the domain model.
+6. The architecture module keeps a reference implementation of the domain model.
 The documentation of the model exists as Javadocs on this implementation.
-Other packages may reuse any class from the architecture package they like or, if they need a view of an entity with less properties, they may implement the subset they need in their own code.
+Other modules may reuse any class from the architecture module they like or, if they need a view of an entity with fewer properties, they may implement the subset they need in their own code.

 	*Rationale:* Single place to document the model, a single point of reference and single point of responsibility.
 	Flexibility of object structure - the full model is there for anyone to use, but modules can choose to implement views of the entities as they see fit.

+	1. The architecture module uses "Package By Layer" instead of "Package By Feature", which we prefer.

+		*Rationale:* One purpose of the architecture module is to provide a centralized view of the model and the operations of the application.
+Packaging all the domain models together in the `model` package accomplishes this.
+And we get a package with just the domain models, not all the value types.
+If we packaged by feature, we would have e.g. the `Article`, `ArticleBody` and `ArticleId` in a single package, `Comment` and others in another package and we would lose the overview of the model structure.